SC-Group-5/software-construction-mobile-app/README.md

   - Data storage

 - Whether the feature requires internet connectivity
 - What might happen if the network is slow or unavailable
+- 1. You will only be able to access the downloaded content
+  2.

 **Feature 1: [e.g., Personalized playlists and recommendations]**
 - Components: